Real Case Study 2026 Reading time: 14 min

 Step 2 — All worn clothing goes into water-soluble bags

-Ryan opened the suitcase in the garage wearing nitrile gloves — not strictly required, but useful for peace of mind.
-He removed every worn item — including the kids’ underwear and pajamas — and placed them directly into water-soluble bags, one bag per person.
-Clean, unworn clothing went back into the suitcase without issue.
+Open the suitcase in the garage wearing nitrile gloves — not strictly required, but useful for peace of mind.
+Remove every worn item — including the kids’ underwear and pajamas — and place them directly into water-soluble bags, one bag per person.
+Clean, unworn clothing goes back into the suitcase without issue.

 Step 3 — Hot wash immediately, 140°F